U.S. calls on nations to set bold targets for offshore wind | Headlines

 U.S. calls on nations to set bold targets for offshore wind

-Interior Secretary Deb Haaland issued the call during an appearance at the United Nations climate change conference in Glasgow.
 The administration of President Joe Biden has moved swiftly this year to support a nascent offshore wind industry in the United States, a key part of its plan to decarbonize the power sector by 2035 and address global warming.
+"We are in an exciting time - and the Biden-Harris administration is taking bold action to advance clean energy to make people's lives better and build a more sustainable future," Haaland said.

 - Country: